 Next, you have to get an access token from the authorization code you previously obtained.
 Click the Get tokens button to retrieve the access token.
 The access token will be shown in the Response section, on the right side of the screen:

-To bring data from the QuickBooks API to Google Sheets, you’ll have to install and open the Apipheny Google Sheets add-on:
+To pull data from the QuickBooks API to Google Sheets easily and without writing any code, first install and open the Apipheny Google Sheets add-on.

-Install Apipheny by clicking the following link and then clicking the Install button: https://gsuite.google.com/marketplace/app/apipheny/966163326746
+Install Apipheny by clicking the Install button on this page.

 After you’ve installed Apipheny, open a new or existing Google Sheet and then in the menu at the top, click Add-Ons > Apipheny > Import API